McMaster-Baby-Lab/handbook/pages/recruitment/DRDB/recruitParticipants.md

 ![13](https://github.com/McMaster-Baby-Lab/handbook/assets/132396918/6d8c37d3-59dd-4d50-8eeb-dbff99c5c0c9)

-## Follow up previously contacted families
+## Follow up with previously contacted families

 1. Navigate to the _Family Information_ page
 2. Select the _follow-ups_ tab at the top of the screen